jolaleye/horizon-theme-vscode/README.md

 5. Select **Preferences: Color Theme** and choose a Horizon variant.
 6. Enjoy! 🎉 Also, check out some of the personalization options below...

+> Visit the [Horizon Homepage](https://jolaleye.github.io/horizon-theme-vscode/) for some nice previews :)

 ## Personalization

 Themes are highly subjective and tastes change all the time.
 Luckily, VS Code makes it easy to customize just about every aspect of your editor.